filecoin-project/filecoin-docs/content/en/storage-provider/infrastructure/reference-architectures/index.md

 The scratch space from PC1 is copied over to the PC2 worker.
 This PC2 worker also requires fast NVMe scratch space.
 Since we plan for 2 PC2 workers against 1 PC1 worker, the capacity of the scratch space per PC2 worker is half of the total scratch space capacity of the PC1 worker, 8TiB in our case.

 C1 doesn't require much attention for our architecture.
 C2 however requires a capable GPU again.

-### Network
-There are multiple aspects to be discussed when it comes to network requirements.
-First of all there is the internet bandwidth.
-Depending on the deal size and customer expectations you will need anything between 1Gbps and 10Gbps.
-It is possible to run at 1Gbps but you will not receive client data faster than ~100 MB/s, which might be insufficient.
-If you would be running a Saturn L1 CDN node on your setup as well, 10Gbps is a requirement.

-The network bandwidth for the copy task between PC1 and PC2 are also a important.
-Our theoretical 7TiB/day sealing capacity will be hindered by the network performance between PC1 and PC2.
-Any internal connectivity should be at least 10Gbps, with faster connectivity being more favorable.

-Keep in mind that not just your servers and switches must be capable of delivering the required throughput, but also your firewall.
-If your Boost instance sits behind your firewall, you will not get data in any faster than what the firewall is capable of.

-The same applies to inter-VLAN traffic.
-If you use firewall rules between your VLANs (which you should), your firewall is again likely to be the bottleneck.
-It is strongly advised to have all sealing workers, the Lotus miner and the storage system in the same VLAN.
-These systems require data access and copy data across each other via your network.
-Having them in the same VLAN keeps all traffic between them at layer 2, not involving routing and firewalling.

-### Backup
-It is crucial to have a backup of any production system.
-It is even more crucial to be able to restore from a backup.
-These concepts are very applicable to a Filecoin Storage Provider because not only are you storing customer data for which you have (on-chain) contracts, you also pledged a large amount of collateral for that data.
-If you are unable to restore your Lotus miner and start proving your storage on-chain, you will be losing a lot of money.
-If you are unable to come back online in 6 weeks, you are losing **all** of your collateral, which will most likely lead to bankruptcy.
-As such it matters less what kind of backup you have, as long as you are able to restore from it fast.

-A first level of protection comes from ZFS (if you are using ZFS as the filesystem for your storage).
-Having ZFS snapshots available protects you against human error that caused data loss, and potentially even against ransomware.

-A second level of defense comes from a dedicated backup system.
-Not only should you have backup storage (on a different storage array than the original data), you also need to have a backup server that can at a minimum run Lotus daemon, Lotus miner and 1 WindowPoST worker (note: this requires a GPU).
-With that you can sync the chain, offer retrievals and prove your storage on-chain.

-To be completely safe you might consider hosting your backup system (server + storage) in a different datacenter than your primary system.

-Keep in mind: any backup strategy is only good enough when you are able to restore from it.

 ## Beginner's corner
 Angelo to write a section on the use of refurbished hardware